chris-short/devopsish.com/WRITING.md

 1. Commit all changes and edits to the issue's branch.
 1. Go to the previously generated PR and make sure everything is good to go
 1. Hit Squash and Merge, and the entire process is complete.
+1. A cronjob is in place as a GitHub Action to merge the newsletter at the appropriate time.